 You represent your department in the GSG Senate.
 Like any other governmental body, you should bring concerns that your constituents have to the attention of the GSG Senate and officers and return to your department/program with highlights from the Senate meetings.

-You are expected to attend the GSG Senate meetings held every other Thursday at 12:30pm in the large conference room of the Gradute Center – make sure you sign the attendance sheet each meeting.
+You are expected to attend the GSG Senate meetings held every other Wednesday at 12:00pm in the large conference room of the Gradute School (room 57) – make sure you sign the attendance sheet each meeting.
 Meeting usually last under an hour (feel free to bring your lunch).
 If you cannot make a meeting, send a proxy in your place.

 You must serve on at least one committee.
-During the first few weeks, the Vice President will be announcing committee vacancies.
+During the first few weeks, the Secretary will be announcing committee vacancies.
 Please sign up for one early – or you may be placed in an undesirable committee.

 How should I report back to my department?